Becoming a WBBA Member

 These gatherings provide opportunities to learn and refine innkeeping skills, and exchange ideas with innkeepers.

 • Annual Conference features educational seminars often focusing on economical & effective B&B promotional methods, plus vendors with B&B products and services on exhibit at the innkeeper trade show.
-2012 date: Nov 4-5-6, at the Jefferson Street Inn in Wausau.
+2018 date: December 3-5, at Radisson Hotel La Crosse in La Crosse, WI.

-• Each WBBA tourism region has regularly scheduled meetings throughout the year.
+• Each WBBA tourism quadrant has opportunities for meetings throughout the year.

 You'll be 'in the loop'

 Member Updates: worried about scams ... how to minimize 'chargebacks' ... what legislation will affect you as an innkeeper?
 WBBA keeps you up-to-date on issues of interest to you as an innkeeper, through regular email updates, the WBBA ezine and ‘late-breaking’ marketing opportunities by email notification.

 Increase your visibility and "clout"

 Legislation affects your inn - your livelihood!
 WBBA represents 100 small businesses in Wisconsin and is a voice for the B&B industry on legal and licensing issues that affect inns and innkeepers.
 As an innkeeper in Wisconsin, you now enjoy the following as a result of WBBA's proactive work with the governmental agencies that regulate the B&B industry:

 • B&B guestroom limit increased from 4 rooms to 8 rooms